chancancode/ember-serviceable-helper/ember-serviceable-helper/README.md

 One option would be to accept it as a function argument.
 The downside is that you will have to pass that in wherever and whenever you call this function.
-The point of services in Ember is to consolidate these app-wide global dependencies and to automatically inject them into whever it is needed in the app, it would be great if we can take advantage of that instead.
+The point of services in Ember is to consolidate these app-wide global dependencies and to automatically inject them into whenever it is needed in the app, it would be great if we can take advantage of that instead.

 Another option would be to use the "class-based helper" API: